IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 target_bitrate = 8 * ref_wnd / s_rtt
 ~~~

-The media rate need to ramp up quickly enough to get a fair share of the system resources when link throughput
+The media rate needs to ramp up quickly enough to get a fair share of
-increases.
-Further, the reaction to reduced throughput must be prompt in order to avoid getting too
+the system resources when link throughput increases.
+Further, the
+reaction to reduced throughput must be prompt in order to avoid
-much data queued in the data unit queue(s) in the sender.
+getting too much data queued in the data unit queue(s) in the sender.

 For the case that multiple
 streams are enabled, the media rate among the streams is distrubuted according